 The Judaic Studies program combines courses in Judaic studies (JUST), English (ENGL), Hebrew (HEBR), History (HIST), Philosophy (PHIL) and Religious Studies (RLGS) to give students a well-rounded perspective on Jewish culture, thought and history.

 Undergraduate students can earn a minor in Judaic Studies.
-Graduate students can apply 3000-level and 4000-level Judaic Studies courses toward a number of graduate degree programs at DU.
+Graduate students can apply 3000-level Judaic Studies courses toward a number of graduate degree programs at DU.

-We have included the latest list of Judaic studies courses in the above drop-down menu.
-The list of Winter 2014 courses is also downloadable as a PDF.
+We have included the latest list of Judaic studies courses in the above table.
+The list of Winter 2015 courses is also downloadable as a PDF.

 Please contact firstname.lastname@example.org if you have any questions or need help registering.